 The Swamp Restaurant will move from its former location at 1642 W. University Avenue in the area known as Midtown to a location at 1026 SW Second Avenue in the Gainesville Innovation District, less than two blocks from the University of Florida’s main entrance on Southwest 13th Street.
-It plans to re-open in August 2022 in time for the first game of the Florida Gators football season.
+It plans to re-open in Fall 2022 in time for the first game of the Florida Gators football season.

 “We were inspired by the overwhelming support we received from the Gator Nation when news broke that The Swamp’s original building was being knocked down,” said Ryan Prodesky, owner of The Swamp Restaurant.
 “We’re excited to announce that due to the dedication and loyalty from our clients, The Swamp will be reborn in a new location.”